Trademaxxing part2 : ITCH Parsing FSM

 In the last post I presented the ITCH protocol which is Nasdaq’s way to broadcast live market data to trading systems.

-We also designed a simple MoldUDP64 parser, MoldUDP64 being the the protocol that encapsulate ITCH messagesand that also adds somr etracking metadata.
+We also designed a simple MoldUDP64 parser, MoldUDP64 being the protocol that encapsulates ITCH messages and that also adds some tracking metadata.

-Today, we are going to have a look at how to make sense of these parsed messages and how to do some “bookkeeping” on the markets states, as remember, ITCH is all about events, meanning you have to vuild the market state “as you go”.
+Today, we are going to have a look at how to make sense of these parsed messages and how to do some “bookkeeping” on the market states, as remember, ITCH is all about events, meaning you have to build the market state “as you go”.

 Objective

-For now, the objective will not to implement a strategy acting directly upon incomming messages, but rather use these maessage to do some bookkeeping.
+For now, the objective will not be to implement a strategy acting directly upon incoming messages, but rather use these messages to do some bookkeeping.

 So first thing first, let’s define what we want to keep track of.

-The Order lists is pretty explicit, but in case you don’t know, here is what I refer to as the bid/ask ladder :
+Just a side note on what these thing are: the Order lists is pretty explicit (keeps track of the orders state), but in case you don’t know, here is what I refer to as the bid/ask “ladder” :

 With that in mind, let’s outline what the design shall look like: